FabioCZ/UsuCs5410/HW4_app/ReadMe.txt

 mixed - can attack both land and air units, shoots a projectile that only damages the creep it hits (if any) air - shoots a guided projectile at air units

-Towers have 3 upgrade levels.
+Towers have 3 upgrade levels, where the radius, attack, projectile speed and cool down time get improved.

-There are 5 levels, with increasing amount of enemy waves
+There are 5 levels, with increasing amount of enemy waves.

 ----------------------------------
 Credits: